Area of academic expertise - outline

 He has trained at Glasgow University with Dr. Chris Williams and his 5 Areas CBT approach to dealing with stress, anxiety and depression, which is now used as NICE guideline treatment of Stress, Anxiety & Depression.
 In 2005, Dr. Curley devised an intensive addiction intervention for helping clients who experience severe Health and social inequalities.
 This 12 week evidence-based system called the PILAR Change system (Personal-Imagery Linked Active Repetition), incorporates theory and techniques from CBT, NLP, hypnotherapy, addiction research, Learning & Groupwork psychology, motivation psychology and sports psychology.
 This program has been routinely adopted by various addictions clinics and sports psychologists to help those individuals who find it hardest to change.
 This PILAR program has appeared in many articles in the Media, TV and Radio.

-In 2016, Dr. Curley began to lecture at the UWS London Campus University on Healthcare, Addictions and Influencing Behaviour change to students of Healthcare, Addiction, Nursing, and Midwifery.
-He currently delivers training courses on addiction, groupwork skills, and advanced motivation and behaviour change programs for the hardest to change clients.
+In 2016, Dr. Curley began to lecture at the UWS London Campus University on Healthcare.
+He currently delivers training courses on Public health, Leadership, addiction, groupwork skills, and advanced motivation and behaviour change programs for the hardest to change clients.